eMedicine Specialties > Dermatology > Surgical

 Relevant Anatomy

-Uses of rhombic flap1,2,3,4
+Uses of rhombic flap

 • Dorsum of the nose and the nasal sidewall: The use of surrounding skin in transposition flaps helps maintain optimal color and texture match.
 Keeping the mobile free margins of the eyelid and nasal ala in mind during the planning of flaps in this area is important.
 Any closure that distorts these in any way is unacceptable.
 Tension vectors should be directed away from these areas.
 The nasal tip is also mobile and should be considered in the closure of nasal defects.
-However, the tip ptosis that frequently occurs with increasing age may be corrected aesthetically with some closures (see Media Files 21-25).
+However, the tip ptosis that frequently occurs with increasing age may be corrected aesthetically with some closures (see images below).

 • Inner and outer canthus: Because of the proximity to neighboring mobile anatomic structures, such as the eyelids, redirection of the tension vectors by optimal orientation of the transposition flaps prevents distortion of these structures after closure of the defect.
 The acute angles of the folds (crow's feet) in the outer canthus offer excellent lines to hide the acute angles generated by transposition flaps.